 Did the Catholic Church Know They Were Promoting Abortion?

 In many ways, opposition to abortion represents the soul of the Catholic Church.
 The Church has been willing to regulate women’s private decisions about their bodies because they view abortion as the murder of a baby.
 Accordingly, there can be no compromise and no tolerance for any laws or actions that promote abortion.
-The Republicans in the State Senate have blocked any legislation that might encourage abortion because they view abortion as a moral absolute.
+The Republicans in the New York State Senate have blocked any legislation that might encourage abortion because they view abortion as a moral absolute.

-We may never know if the opponents of SOL reform knew they were promoting abortion, but with the publication of this article there will be no doubt in the future.
-Either those who refused to protect children will show themselves as the biggest hypocrites ever or they will immediately start working with the child advocates.
+We may never know if the opponents of SOL reform knew they were promoting abortion, but with the publication of this article, there will be no doubt in the future.
+Either those who refused to protect children will show themselves as the biggest hypocrites ever, or they will immediately start working with the child advocates.
 We don’t mind if the Catholic Church and the Senate Republicans think of SOL reform as legislation that will prevent many abortions.
 We know that this legislation will also help many adult survivors heal and protect New York’s children from unspeakable trauma.